CollegeFootballRisk/GamePlan/DecisionMaking.md

 Specifically exempt are any endpoints in the / (root), /auth/ or /docs/ directories.
 ### Mechanical Changes
 A **mechanical change** is any change that alters the end behavior of the game itself.
 Most of these mechanical changes pertain either to the /auth/ API endpoints, or to `ringmaster` program.
+### Game Moderators Supermajority Poll
+A **Game Moderators Supermajority Poll** is a poll of all game moderators.
+Such a poll shall require only 66.7%game moderator+1 to agree for passage.
+Abstentions are discarded as non-votes.
 ### Simple Majority User Poll
 A **Simple Majority User Poll** is a poll of all users on the game, wherein each team gets a single yes/no/abstain vote.
 All votes from a team's users are tallied, and then cast as a team vote: yea (50%user+1), nay (50%user-1), or abstain (50%user).
 Such changes need only a simple majority of teams to approve the change (50%team+1).
 Abstentions are discarded as non-votes.
 The process for triggering a poll shall be agreed to in a separate document.
 Prior to a game, this shall just be a poll where members of each team may vote and each team will get one vote to be determined by all players choosing to cast a vote on that team.
 ### Pre-Game